We take care of our own

 Des Moines University is proud to be a place where people come together to create opportunities.

 As a medical and health sciences university, our commitment to employee health and wellbeing involves a holistic approach to total wellness.
 Employees enjoy an inclusive and diverse campus environment that allows them to develop personal and professional relationships with their peers.
 Our wellness programs and professional development opportunities, generous insurance, paid leave and retirement plans ensure that employees know they are a valued and integral part of DMU's success.

 Employee benefits may change depending on employment status.

 No matter your role, we've got you covered.
 Our insurance benefits ensure you and your family are protected in an emergency.

-Medical and hospitalization insurance is available through the Wellmark Blue Choice plan effective the first of the month following or coincident with the date of employment.
+Medical and prescription drug insurance is available through the Wellmark Blue Choice Point of Service plan effective the first of the month following or coincident with the date of employment.
 The University pays 90% of the premium for single coverage and 75% of the premium for dependent coverage (employee plus spouse, employee plus child/ren and family coverage).

-These plans allow individuals to set money aside on a pre-tax basis for medical, dental, vision, and dependent care expenses.
-The health care FSA allows a carryover of $550 into the following calendar year.
+These plans allow individuals to set money aside on a pre-tax basis for medical, dental, vision, and dependent care expenses up to the annual allowable limits set by the IRS.
+The health care FSA allows a carryover of $610 into the following calendar year.

 Basic Term Life Insurance